rks9610/learn_git/README.md

-this is a file created using cloned repository from windows terminal
+this is a file created using cloned repository from windows terminal, this file has been edited